Common tasks

 1 – true

-show-only-system-input-method bool 1 show only a system input method without keyboard control bar.
+show-only-system-input-method bool 1 Show only a system input method without keyboard control bar.

 0 – false